 Aliens who seek admission to the U.S. must establish that they will not become 'public charges.'
-A "public charge" is an alien who has become (for deportation purposes), or who is likely to become (for admission/adjustment purposes), solely dependent on government assistance as demonstrated by either (1) Receipt of public cash assistance for income maintenance (including Work First or SSI), or (2) Institutionalization for long-term care at government expense.
-Institutionalization for short periods of rehabilitation does not constitute primary dependence.
+A "public charge" is an alien who has become (for deportation purposes), or who is likely to become (for admission/adjustment purposes), solely dependent on government assistance as demonstrated by receipt of: